Modular Curves and the Refined Distance Conjecture: RDC for CY Threefolds Fibered by Degree 2N K3 Surfaces

 A crucial question is the maximal value of the parameter $N$ that is realized in the Calabi-Yau landscape.
 An upper bound would be expected if the number of Calabi-Yau threefolds were finite.
 There are indications that this could be true from the investigation of genus one fibered Calabi-Yau threefolds, of which there are known to be only a finite number of families~\cite{Gross1993AFT}.
 Although it is expected that most CY threefolds do admit a genus one fibration~\cite{Anderson:2017aux}, an additional genus one fibration is impossible for the $h^{11}=2$ K3 fibrations that we discuss here.
 Currently, there seems to be no such powerful finiteness result for K3 fibered CYs~\cite{Wilson2017}.

 In relation to the question of finiteness of $N$, an interesting observation about $\Gamma_0(N)^+$ is that the genus of $X_0(N)^+$ is equal to zero only for a finite number of values of $N$, listed for example in~\cite{BayerTravesa:2007}.
-This is relevant because conjecture 4 of~\cite{Ooguri:2006in} states that the (compactified) moduli space of of quantum gravity should be simply connected.
-Naively, this would suggest that the values of $N$ that appear for K3 fibered CY threefolds are at most those that lead to genus zero curves $X_0(N)^+$\footnote{See \cite{Dierigl:2020lai} for a related observation in the context of 8D F-theory compactifications.}.
+This is relevant because conjecture 4 of~\cite{Ooguri:2006in} states that the (compactified) moduli space of quantum gravity should be simply connected.
+Naively, this would suggest that the values of $N$ that appear for K3 fibered CY threefolds are at most those that lead to genus zero curves $X_0(N)^+$\footnote{See \cite{Hajouji:2019vxs,Dierigl:2020lai} for related observations in the context of allowed Mordell-Weil torsion groups in F-theory.}.
 The main problem with such an argument seems to be that non-trivial one-cycles in the weak coupling slice of moduli space that we are looking at might trivialize in the strong coupling region.

 The concrete determination of an upper bound on $N$ will be left for future work.
 As a first step in this direction, we will propose a geometric construction of $N>4$ K3 fibrations as complete intersections in Grassmann bundles over $\mathbb{P}^1$ in the next section.